zauberzeug/lizard/docs/module_reference.md

 3. acceleration for speed mode
 4. deceleration for speed mode

+You can pass `0` to skip parameters, i.e. to keep individual acceleration values unchanged.

 ## RMD Motor Pair

 The RMD motor pair module allows to synchronize two RMD motors.